PixelsCamp/talks/accounting-jobs_nuno-saraiva.md

 * Speaker   : Nuno Saraiva
 * Available : All days
-* Length    : 30 minutes
+* Length    : 30 to 45 minutes
 * Language  : Portuguese (slides will be in english)

 Description